Lilly7084/BlueOS/README.md

 ## Features

 Current features:
-  - None!
-I haven't actually started yet.
+  - Dynamically-linked library cache and loader (better known as the `package` library)
+  - This does **not** use the `component.proxy` provided by the machine, since that can be implemented on the OS side with no performance detriment.

 Desired features (0.1.0):
-  - This will **not** use the `component.proxy` provided by the machine, since that can be implemented on the OS side with no performance detriment.
   - Event routing framework, since this will be an event-driven OS
   - Component abstraction and hot-plugging support
   - Filesystem wrapper with support for multiple volumes and removable media